nutrition

 The Rules of the Challenge

-2. Go Slowly: Don’t jump from exactly zero grams of fiber a day to forty grams overnight.
-Your gut bacteria need time to adapt.
+2. Go Slowly: Don’t jump from a low-fiber routine to forty grams overnight.
+Your digestive system may need time to adjust.
 Week One is about gentle additions.

 Week One: The Breakfast Swap